4 Essential Tips for Finding the Best Home Care for Your Parents

 Step 1: Consider Going Through a Home Care Agency

-Here’s the problem though.
-When I put my zip code into the community finder, 66 DIFFERENT AGENCIES popped up.
-Am I supposed to interview all 66 agencies?
+Like Medicare-covered home health, home care is often provided by agencies (often the same agency will provide both).
+You can find home care agencies in your area by Googling but here’s the problem.
+What am I to do with all of the results?
+Am I supposed to interview them all?
 Not likely.
-How do I whittle that 66 down to the 4 or 5 I should interview?
+How do I whittle all of them down to the 4 or 5 I should interview?
 Well, I wish I had an answer for that question.
 A friend of mine who has worked in this field for 30+ years said to me, “Even I wouldn’t know where to start.”

 If you have any thoughts or views on this problem, let me know and I’ll investigate and get back to everyone.
 In the meantime, call every girlfriend you have and ask her if she has recommendations or knows someone who might.
 Check out reviews on Yelp and Angie’s List.